 I read a long time ago that the secret to Italy's success in the fashion industry is the quality of cloth made by its weavers.

 Here in Cambodia, men not just women compete on the looms for design innovation and for quality.
 Other villagers judge them on their efforts, so the competition, though quiet, is front and center.

 Family members weave full time and part time, whenever there is a moment.
 Farm work is very seasonal here so between seasons, the loom beckons and the family takes turns at the loom.
 There is a good market for Ikat weaving so weaving is a core component of family income.

-Last week, my friends Supharak and Sokha, brought me to two families who have kept the tradition of weaving vibrantly alive on Preah Brokorng, a quick ferry ride from Phnom Penh and a short cycle away from Silk Island.
+Last week, my friends Supharak and Sokha, owners of Wattan in Phnom Penh, brought me to two families who have kept the tradition of weaving vibrantly alive on Preah Brokorng, a quick ferry ride from Phnom Penh and a short cycle away from Silk Island.

 In the first family, Nara welcomed us and introduced me to her older father and mother who are now spinning silk thread from the silk worms they raise and the women and men of working age design and weave, each one competing in the design created.
 I was enthralled to see the design each of them proudly presented sitting at their own looms.

 This family once worked for the Japanese Kikuo Morimoto, whose passion for silk led him help Cambodians preserve their heritage of producing some of the best silk in the world.
 When they moved to Preah Brokorng to be close to Phnom Penh, they continued weaving, still using what they had learned from the IKKT, the Centre Morimoto founded.
 Now, they have an established weaving operation under their house.